-Dennis Lehmkuhl's work focuses on the history and philosophy of physics, specifically of spacetime theories.
+Dennis Lehmkuhl's work focuses on the history and philosophy of physics, specifically of theories of gravity and spacetime.
 He has worked on Einstein's interpretation of general relativity and other spacetime theories, and on the question of how his positions square with the modern debates in the foundations of spacetime theories.
-He is particularly interested in questions like the status of the equivalence principle, the geodesic theorem, and how general relativity shold be interpreted as compared to alternative spacetime theories like scalar-tensor theories, the relativistic extensions of Modified Newtonian Mechanics (MOND), or classical unified field theories based on geometric generalisations of pseudo-Riemannian geometry.
+He is particularly interested in the analysis and interpretation of black hole physics and gravitational wave physics.

 - `Einstein's Principles.
 On the Interpretation of Spacetime Theories'.
 Under Contract with Oxford University Press; in preparation.

-- `Towards a Theory of Spacetime Theories´.
-Forthcoming with Einstein Studies, Birkäuser, 2016.
+- `Towards a Theory of Spacetime Theories´ (with Gregor Schiemann and Erhard Scholz).
+Einstein Studies, Birkäuser/Springer, 2017.

 - Special Issue on `Particle Physics after the Higgs Discovery' (with Simon Friederich), in: Studies in the History and Philosophy of Physics, Volume 51, August 2015.